apollo

 Drug-Food Interactions: Iron+folic Acid+cyanocobalamin should not be taken along with alcohol, dairy products, and eggs, as it might affect Iron+folic Acid+cyanocobalamin absorption in the body.

-Drug-Disease Interactions: Iron+folic Acid+cyanocobalamin is known to interact if you have or have ever had a stomach ulcer, vitamin B12 deficiency, any blood disorder, repeated blood transfusions, ulcerative colitis (inflammation of the colon), anaemia, or folate tumour.
+Drug-Disease Interactions: Iron+folic Acid+cyanocobalamin is known to interact with certain conditions, including a history of stomach ulcers, vitamin B12 deficiency, blood disorders, repeated blood transfusions, ulcerative colitis (inflammation of the colon), anaemia, or folate deficiency.

 Drug-Drug Interactions Checker List: